|Download this article in .PDF format

 The production of wireless charging transmitter and receiver chip-sets based on WPC and A4WP/PMA standards is picking up.
 Several mobile chipmakers are providing integrated circuits that support at least one of the standards.
 The wireless charging market is expanding from the smartphone market into other markets with great potential (e.g., the automotive, wearable, industrial, Internet of things (IoT), and medical markets).

 Another example of wireless chargers becoming a new source of revenue is the announcement made by STMicroelectronics and WiTricity to develop integrated circuits (ICs).
-WiTricity (an active member of A4WP) and STMicroelectronics are developing semiconductor solutions that combine WiTricity’s foundational intellectual property and wireless power-transfer mixed-signal IC-design expertise with ST’s leadership in power-semiconductor design, fabrication, and packaging capabilities and resources.2.
-Apple has removed the headphone jack from its latest iPhone, signaling a shift toward wireless charging.
+WiTricity (an active member of A4WP) and STMicroelectronics are developing semiconductor solutions that combine WiTricity’s foundational intellectual property and wireless power-transfer mixed-signal IC-design expertise with ST’s leadership in power-semiconductor design, fabrication, and packaging capabilities and resources.

 has just removed the headphone jack in its latest Iphone 7 (Fig. 2), signaling that the company may finally be shifting toward wireless charging.
 But the potential adoption of wireless charging by Apple could also introduce yet a new standard, making the standards battle even more complicated.
 There is no unified wireless power standard and there is no interoperability between the two major standards (Qi and A4WP/PMA), but that has not stopped consumers from seeking out the new technology.
 Wireless power technology will continue to improve and grow into other markets; the battery-powered electric vehicle and the plug-in hybrid-vehicle are two markets that can benefit greatly from this technology.
 I can’t wait to see what comes next.